redaxo/redaxo/redaxo/src/addons/project/README.md

 Installation
 ------------

-The AddOn is delivered with the REDAXO-Core and has to be installed via the AddOn administration only.
+The addOn is delivered with the REDAXO core and has to be installed via the addOn administration only.

 Folders
 -------------